A novel family of beta mixture models for the differential analysis of DNA methylation data: an application to prostate cancer: Appendix S3

 \subsubsection *{Identifying DMCs in the ESCC data}

-The CpG sites that are differentially methylated between the benign and tumour samples are identified by fitting the K$\cdot$R model with $K = 9$.
-The fitted densities are shown in Figure \ref{Figure2x}.
-The CpG sites for which the methylation state varies between benign and tumour samples are clustered in clusters 1--5.
-Clusters 6 and 7 capture CpG sites that are hypermethylated in both samples; clusters 8 and 9 identify CpG sites that are hypomethylated in both samples.
-A summary of the parameter estimates under the K$\cdot$R model is presented in Table \ref{Table 8}.
+The CpG sites that are differentially methylated between the benign and tumour samples are identified by fitting the K$\cdot$R model with biologically motivated $K = 9$ clusters.
+The fitted densities are shown in Figure \ref{ESCC:Figure2}.
+A summary of the parameter estimates under the K$\cdot$R model is presented in Table \ref{ESCC:Table 5}.

 The maximum possible uncertainty when clustering the CpG sites into $K$ clusters is $1-1/K = 8/9$.
-Figure \ref{Figure3s} illustrates the clustering uncertainties for all CpG sites and demonstrates that there is low uncertainty in the CpG site's cluster memberships under the K$\cdot$R model.
+Figure \ref{ESCC:Figure3} illustrates the clustering uncertainties for all CpG sites and demonstrates that there is low uncertainty in the CpG site's cluster memberships under the K$\cdot$R model.
+We subsequently utilized the AUC and WD metrics to quantify the dissimilarity among the cumulative distributions within each cluster.
+The clusters are illustrated in the descending order of their degree of differential methylation, based on decreasing AUC and, in the case of ties, WD values.
+These metrics and the parameter estimates suggest clusters 1 and 2 to be the most differentially methylated clusters thus identifying 104,930 CpG sites as being the most differentially methylated CpG sites.
+Detailed AUC and WD metric values for each individual cluster can be found in Table \ref{ESCC:Table 6}.

+We conducted gene ontology analysis \citep{gometh} on the differentially methylated clusters, namely cluster 1 and cluster 2.
+In cluster 1, a total of 439 significant biological processes were identified (FDR adjusted p-value $< 0.05$), while cluster 2 revealed 385 significant biological processes.
+Additionally, the DMCs within cluster 1 exhibited relevance to 37 significant KEGG pathways, while those within cluster 2 were associated with 26 significant KEGG pathways.
 The K$\cdot$R model identified DMCs related to genes implicated in esophageal squamous cell carcinogenesis.
-For example, the expression of the PRSS27 gene has been observed to be downregulated in ESCC \cite{prss27}.
-Figure \ref{Figure4s} shows the empirical cumulative distribution function (ECDF) for the DMCs related to the PRSS27 genes for all patient samples.
-The ECDF illustrates that the identified DMCs have increased \textit{beta} values in the tumour samples compared to the benign samples.

-The expression of the GPX3 gene has been shown to be downregulated in ESCC when compared with normal esophageal mucosa \cite{gpx3}.
+For example, the expression of the GPX3 gene has been shown to be downregulated in ESCC when compared with normal esophageal mucosa \citep{gpx3}.
 The promoter methylation results in the silencing of the GPX3 genes in ESCC.
-The ECDF plot in Figure \ref{Figure6s} illustrates hypermethylation of the identified DMCs related to the GPX3 gene in the tumour samples.
+The ECDF plot in Figure \ref{ESCC:Figure6} illustrates hypermethylation of the identified DMCs related to the GPX3 gene in the tumour samples.

-The CRABP2 gene is expressed in ESCC tissues and normal esophageal squamous epithelium tissues, but gene expression was shown to be significantly higher in normal tissues than in malignant tissues \cite{crabp2}.
-Hypermethylation of the DMCs related to the CRABP2 gene is observed in the ECDF plot in Figure \ref{Figure7s}.

-The MFAP2 gene expression, on the other hand, has been observed to be upregulated in ESCC tissues in comparison to normal esophageal squamous epithelium tissues \cite{mfap2}.
-In Figure \ref{Figure8s}, the ECDF plot shifts to the left for the tumour samples for most patients, suggesting hypomethylation of the CpG sites related to the MFAP2 gene.